 Fly tipping is often associated with dumping waste from vehicles; in this case the person who owns the vehicle can also be prosecuted, which means that it is possible for a prosecution to occur when only the vehicle, not the driver, is identifiable.
 The police also have the powers to seize vehicles used for fly tipping.

-Instead of fly tipping, use our Recycling Centres across Moray or book a bulky uplift service from us (white goods are removed free-of-charge).
+Instead of fly tipping, use our Recycling Centres across Moray or book a bulky uplift service from us.

 Why is fly tipping a problem?

 - Uncontrolled waste disposal can be hazardous to the public who may come in to contact with it eg chemical wastes, electrical items, syringes